-Biden-founded law firm, a company tied to Pelosi received PPP funds, docs show
+Biden-founded law firm, as well as a company tied to Pelosi, received PPP funds, docs show

 “Instead of attacking President Trump as an involuntary reflex, maybe Joe Biden should just say ‘thank you’ once in a while," Trump campaign director of communications Tim Murtaugh told Fox News.
 "The PPP saved 51 million jobs nationally, including at Biden’s old law firm and a number of companies connected to Obama administration alums.
 A very likely explanation is that Biden simply doesn’t know what he’s talking about and would rather make a political weapon out of a program that helped people make their rent and mortgage payments.”

-The law firm that received the big payout was originally founded as Biden and Walsh and is now known as Monzack Mersky McLaughlin and Browder.
+The law firm that received the big payout was originally founded as Biden and Walsh and is now known as Monzack Mersky McLaughlin and Browder; Biden currently has no financial interest in the firm.

-Melvyn Monzack, who the former vice president called one of his "great friends" in 2017, has maintained close ties to the former vice president.
+However, Melvyn Monzack, who the former vice president called one of his "great friends" in 2017, has maintained close ties to the former vice president.
 He served as Biden's 2002 Senate reelection treasurer, as well as the treasurer for Biden's 2008 presidential run.

 EXCLUSIVE: PLANNED PARENTHOOD AFFILIATES IMPROPERLY RECEIVED BAILOUT MONEY